A. What does this policy cover?

-Jewish Child’s Day is a registered charity (no. 1195764) and is the ‘data controller’ within the meaning of the Data Protections laws for the purposes of this policy, and the policy extends to its staff, trustees, volunteers and to the extent set out below, anyone else processing data on our behalf from time to time.
+Jewish Child’s Day is a registered charity (no. 1195764) and is the ‘data controller’ within the meaning of the Data Protections laws for the purposes of this policy, except as stated otherwise.
+This policy extends to Jewish Child’s Day’s staff, trustees, volunteers and to the extent set out below, anyone else processing data on our behalf from time to time.

 - Jewish Child’s Day has a legitimate interest in processing the data; and/or

-- There is a legal obligation on Jewish Child’s Day to process data.
+- Jewish Child’s Day has a legal obligation to process data.

-If and to the extent that Jewish Child’s Dayis relying on solely consent as the basis for processing data, we are required to obtain your explicit consent and you can modify or withdraw this consent at any time by notifying us in writing, although this may affect the extent to which Jewish Child’s Day is able to provide services to or interact with you in future.
+If and to the extent that Jewish Child’s Dayis relying on solely consent as the basis for processing data, we are required to obtain your explicit consent and you can modify or withdraw this consent at any time by notifying us in writing, although this may affect the extent to which we are able to provide services to or interact with you in future.

-Jewish Child’s Day may change this policy from time to time and any such changes will be published online at https://jcd.uk.com/privacy-policy/.
+We may change this policy from time to time and any such changes will be published online at https://jcd.uk.com/privacy-policy/.
 Notwithstanding any change to this policy, we will continue to process your personal data in accordance with your rights and our obligations in law.
 This policy was last reviewed on20 December 2019.

-We collect the data necessary for Jewish Child’s Day to pursue its charitable objectives, including but not limited to benefiting Jewish children in necessitous circumstances in the United Kingdom, Israel and elsewhere whilst promoting the principles of charitable giving to Jewish children and, in connection therewith, to raise money for any of the charitable purposes for which the organisation was formed.
-Accordingly, data will be processed for operational purposes, fundraising and marketing, running events, keeping our supporters informed of our activities and the effective running of Jewish Child’s Day through its professional staff, trustees and volunteers.
+We collect the data necessary for Jewish Child’s Day to pursue its stated charitable objectives of benefiting Jewish children in necessitous circumstances in the United Kingdom, Israel and elsewhere whilst promoting the principles of charitable giving to Jewish children and in that connection, running programs and events, keeping our supporters informed of our activities, marketing, fundraising and the effective running of Jewish Child’s Day through its professional staff, trustees and volunteers.
 Data collected and processed may include, but not be limited to:

 - Names and contact information such as telephone numbers, email and postal addresses